zuplo/docs/docs/articles/secure-tunnel.md

 lightweight service that when started makes an outbound connection to the Zuplo network and then through to your Zuplo Gateway.

-When the tunnel service connects to the Zuplo network traffic from your gateway can be routed to internal services running in your network or VPC.
+When the tunnel service connects to the Zuplo network, traffic from your gateway can be routed to internal services running in your network or VPC.
 For example, if your API is running on the internal DNS address `external-api.local`, the tunnel will route traffic from the Zuplo API Gateway to your internal service